OpenStackSanDiego/ServiceChains/Exercise #2.md

 # source keystonerc_admin
 ```

-* Retrieve the UUID of both the web-server and NetMon instance's network ports.
-This can be retrieved via Horizon or neutron-cli.
+* Retrieve the UUID of both the web-server and Snort instance's network ports.
+Again, this can be retrieved via Horizon or `neutron-cli`.
 Also note the web-server MAC address for service chaining configuration.
 * Via Horizon Network->Networks->internal->Ports and select the port ID corresponding to the web server and Snort IP addresses for the web-server-port-UUID, Snort-port-UUID MAC address.
 ```bash
 % neutron port-list